 The visitor identification system enhances safety by reading visitor driver’s licenses and then quickly printing a visitor badge that can include the name of the visitor, time, date, destination and purpose of visit.
-Identification includes all state-issued IDs, driver’s licenses, military IDs, a social security card, a green card, or some other form of government-issued identification that has name and date of birth.
+Identification includes all state-issued IDs, driver’s licenses, military IDs, a green card, or some other form of government-issued identification that has name and date of birth.

 Raptor scans your name, date of birth and a photo for comparison with a national database of registered sex offenders, but it does not check criminal or traffic history.
-Beginning next year, Raptor will also check our Student Information System to make sure you are permitted to check out a student.
+Raptor also checks our Student Information System to make sure you are permitted to check out a student.
 School staff members might also place notifications on your accounts to help keep your contact information current.
 An example might be a request to update your primary phone number if one is no longer working.

 This also provides a more secure visitor record history and prevents new visitors from seeing the identity of other visitors on the old paper logs.